Wandalen/wTools/module/core/mod_interface_meta/docs/invariant/001_namespace_cascade.md

 ### Enforcement Mechanism

-Each generated namespace module contains a `pub use` import of the module directly below it in the hierarchy:
+Each generated namespace module contains a wildcard re-export of the module directly below it in the hierarchy:
 - `own` re-exports `orphan`
 - `orphan` re-exports `exposed`
 - `exposed` re-exports `prelude`